privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-bidding-and-auction-services.md

 The output is a `response` to be sent to a Client.

-1. Let `cbor payload` equal the [CBOR] serialized `payload`.
-Return an empty `response` on CBOR serialization failure.
+1. Let `cbor payload` equal the [deterministically encoded CBOR](https://www.rfc-editor.org/rfc/rfc8949.html#name-deterministically-encoded-c)
+   `payload`.
+Return an empty `response` on CBOR encoding failure.
 1. Let `compressed payload` equal the [GZIP] compressed `cbor payload`, returning an empty `response` on compression failure.
-1. Let `encoded payload` be the result of performing the message framing as described in {{response-framing}}.
+1. Let `framed payload` be the result of performing the message framing as described in {{response-framing}}.
 Return an empty `response` on failure.
    Set the framing version to 0 and set the the compression type to 2.
 Set the compressed data size to the size of `compressed payload`.
 You MAY add padding, as described in {{response-framing}}.
-1. Let `response` equal the result of the encryption and encapsulation of `encoded payload` with `rctxt`, as described in {{response-encryption}}.
+1. Let `response` equal the result of the encryption and encapsulation of `framed payload` with `rctxt`, as described in {{response-encryption}}.
    Return an empty `response` on failure.
 1. Return `response`.